modernice/dragoman/README.md

 **`-k` or `--known`**

 A comma-separated list of words or terms that should not be translated.
-By default, the known words will be recognized not only as stand-alone words but also as part of larger expressions.
+The known words will be recognized not only as stand-alone words but also as part of larger expressions.
 This could be useful, for example, when the known word is embedded within HTML tags or combined with other words.

 Example: